w3f/polkadot-wiki/docs/learn/learn-proxies.md

 cancelled by accounts that control the proxy.
 Now we can use proxies knowing that any malicious actions can be noticed and reverted within a delay period.

+**Please be advised:** Polkadot-JS Apps UI cannot handle complicated proxy setups. (e.g. a proxy -> multisig -> an anonymous proxy which is part of another multisig).
+These complex setups must be done using the extrinsics tab directly.

+**These complex proxy setups should only be performed if you are comfortable enough interacting directly with the chain, as you will be unable to sign extrinsics using the UI.**

 ## Why use a Proxy?

 Proxies are great to use for specific purposes because they add in a layer of security.
 Rather than